Verstappen fastest in second practice

 Red Bull and Ferrari also appeared to be closely matched when the teams simulated race fuel loads later in the session, with Verstappen and Leclerc lapping at a similar pace, albeit on a very small sample of laps.

-The evidence of the day seemed to confirm that Mercedes have been telling the truth in saying they are struggling for pace at the start of this season, in which Formula 1 has introduced the biggest regulation change for 40 years in an attempt to close up the field and make the racing more competitive.
+The evidence of the day seemed to confirm that Mercedes are struggling for pace at the start of this season, in which Formula 1 has introduced the biggest regulation change for 40 years in an attempt to close up the field and make the racing more competitive.

 The Mercedes car did not look comfortable to drive.
-The drivers were suffering from it "porpoising" on the straight - the consequence of an aerodynamic phenomenon to which these cars are prone in which the downforce level alternates at high speed, causing the car to bounce.
+The drivers were suffering from "porpoising" on the straight - the consequence of an aerodynamic phenomenon to which these cars are prone in which the downforce level fluctuates at high speed, causing the car to bounce.

 Hamilton was also complaining of problems with his front brakes and his DRS overtaking aid.